YuyaChudo/lsa-whisperer/README.md

 By default CMake will build both the `lsa-whisperer` utility and the `sspi` static library it uses.
 The `lsa-whisperer` utility will be linked against the static version of the runtime library which will allow the tool to run as a standalone program on other hosts.

+If the Python modules in the `requirements.txt` file are installed, then CMake will build the bofs that are included with this project.
-If [Doxygen](https://www.doxygen.nl/) and the Python modules in the `docs/requirements.txt` file are installed, then CMake will build the documentation for the `sspi` static library as well.
+If [Doxygen](https://www.doxygen.nl/) is additionally installed, then CMake will also build the documentation for the `sspi` static library as well.

+If you experience issues related to Python when generating build files, please ensure that the Python installation that CMake located has the required Python modules installed.
+CMake will report the Python installation it located the first time you attempt to generate build files.
+CMake may locate and use a seperate Python installation than anticipated if have multiple versions of Python are installed.

 ## Open Source